OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 ![Part4](images/Part4-08.png)

 c.
-Next the tab confirugration page will come up; click "Save".
+Now return to the General channel and click the "+" to the right of the other tabs to add a new one.
+Select the Mapvewer application.
+The tab configuration page will come up; click "Save".

 ![Part4](images/Part4-09.png)